Origins of the Name Bairstow It is unquestionable that

 Charles Luke and George Adshead married

-Daughters of Matthew and Betty Arrundale.
+Daughters of Matthew and Betty Arundale.
+Decendants of which are double cousins.

 Examination of the census records around